isomerpages/mlaw-acd/_regulated-dealers/renewal.md

 title: Renewal
 permalink: /renewal/
 breadcrumb: Renewal
 ---
 <a href="#Renewal of Registration">Renewal of Registration</a> | <a href="#Renewal Application Process">Renewal Application Process </a> | <a href="#Fees, Registering your Place(s) of Business and Period of Registration">Fees, Registering your Place(s) of Business and Period of Registration </a> | <a href="#Information Needed">Information Needed</a> | <a href="#I Need Help with Renewal">I Need Help with Renewal </a>

 #### <a id="Renewal of Registration"></a> Renewal of Registration

 It is an <u>offence</u> if you act or hold out to be a regulated dealer without being registered or exempted.

-If your registration period is expiring in the next 3 months, and you intend to continue your business as a regulated dealer, you should renew your registration as soon as possible.
+If your registration period is expiring in the next 2 months, and you intend to continue your business as a regulated dealer, you should renew your registration as soon as possible.
 It may take around 4 weeks for the Registrar to process an application for renewal before granting the renewal.
 It may take longer if additional information is required.
-If your renewal is not approved before the expiration of your registration, your registration will lapse and you will have to submit a new registration application.
+If your renewal is not approved before the expiration of your registration, your registration will lapse and you are not allowed to continue your business of regulated dealing.

 **Note:** In your renewal application, your particulars will be auto-populated in the renewal application form.
 You should ensure that these are updated with the [Accounting and Corporate Regulatory Authority (“**ACRA**”)](https://www.bizfile.gov.sg/).
-The renewal process will take very little of your time if there are no changes to your registration information.
-Hence, we encourage you to submit your renewal application as soon as possible.
+We encourage you to submit your renewal application as soon as possible.

 #### <a id="Fees, Registering your Place(s) of Business and Period of Registration"></a> Fees, Registering your Place(s) of Business and Period of Registration